tschaffter/unifi-controller/README.md

 This error has been encountered in the version `5.12.72-ls61` of the Docker image [linuxserver/unifi-controller][unifi_controller_docker].
-This error prevents the controller to communicate with Ubiquiti server, for example to check and download the latest firmware for the UniFi devices (USB, Switch, AP, etc.).
+This error prevents the controller to communicate with Ubiquiti servers, for example to check and download the latest firmware for the UniFi devices (USG, Switch, AP, etc.).

 The following command will fix the running container: